the-turing-way/the-turing-way/workshops/book-dash/book-dash-ldn-report.md

 ![/figures/book_dash_ldn_dinner.jpg](figures/book_dash_ldn_dinner.jpg)
-*Networking dinner at ...
-Photo credit:*
+*Networking dinner at Merago hotel.*

 During the dash, we set out to build upon the [Collaborations Workshop Hackday experience](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/collabw19/hackdayreport_20190403.md): we wanted to enhance the first version of *The Turing Way* book and ensure that contributing to the project is as straightforward as possible.
 We had a mixture of contributions including curating and editing existing content, expanding existing content and writing entirely new content.